-What an IRAs Is for and How It Works
+What an IRA Is for and How It Works

 When you stop working, you’ll still need to pay for food, housing, and other expenses, but where does the money come from if you’re no longer working?
 There are several potential sources of retirement income, including Social Security benefits and pension income from a former employer.
 However, you can also save money on your own using personal accounts or an employer-sponsored plan like a 401(k) or 403(b).